hrj/sparse-pyramid-flif/README.md

 ### Contents

 * `src/buildPyramid.scala` : a quick-and-dirty scala script to create the sparse pyramid from the base layer tiles.
-* `src/leaf-flif.js` : a leaflet.js plugin that renders the sparse pyramid
+* `src/leaf-flif.js` : a leaflet.js plugin that renders the sparse pyramid.
+Requires PolyFLIF 0.8.1+